Rethinking the Salary Transparency Taboo & Compensation Philosophy

 - 9 Management Tips for Clear Compensation Communication (Lindenberg Group)

-There is no one right way to approach salary transparency, but it’s clear there’s a huge opportunity.
+There is no one right way to approach salary transparency, but it’s clear there’s a huge opportunity to be a few steps ahead of ongoing legislation changes around salary transparency.
 How does your organization approach salary transparency now, and how could an intentional, transparent approach help amplify existing positive cultural attributes?